Jin407/Baccarat/README.md

 - **Object-Oriented Design**: The game logic is structured using object-oriented programming principles, promoting code reusability, maintainability, and scalability.

 - **Baccarat Rules Adherence**: The game adheres to the standard rules of Baccarat, providing an authentic gaming experience.
+Users can bet on either Player or Dealer("Banker") or not bet at all for each round.
+If the total value of the first 2 cards of Player and Dealer results in a draw a third card shall not be drawn.
+Only when the first 2 cards of either Player or Dealer add ups to a value of less than 5 then shall a third card be drawn.

 - **Player Interaction**: Players can place bets, observe game outcomes, and enjoy the thrill of Baccarat from the comfort of their computer.